Revou-FSSE-Jun25/milestone-1-rachmandika29/README.md

 1. Clone the repository
 2. Creating the index.html with it's basic structure
-3. Create the style from style.css (already deprecated)
-4. Due to the knowledge gap, this project is using AI to translating the Vanilla CSS from style.css to classes in HTML
+3. adding CSS classes using Tailwind CSS integration and Syntaxes
 5. Creating script.js for some server side functionality
 6. Configure EmailJS in script.js:
    - Sign up at [EmailJS](https://www.emailjs.com)